Arsh1213/getting_started_with_javascript/Chapters/5_conditionals_loops_recursions.md

   </tr>
 </table>

-> __Errors are important__ clues to lern more about programming and the language you are using.
+> __Errors are important__ clues to learn more about programming and the language you are using.
 In the above image, I deliberately included some errors by passing a negative integer to the function.
 You can see all hell breaks loose when you don't implement mechanisms to do the sanity check of inputs.

 ```
 EXERCISE